When writing essays or assignments, you must acknowledge and cite your sources of information – this is known as referencing.

 Academic Referencing Tool feedback

-EndNote is software that can help you produce bibliographies for your thesis, essay or assignment.
-It will save you time and minimise the risk of errors.
+You can use EndNote to create bibliographies for your thesis, essay or assignment.
+It will save you time and reduce the risk of errors.
 EndNote can be used to:

 - store bibliographic records (e.g. details of books, chapters, journal articles, websites, conference papers, theses, reports, etc.)